Airfares are a big part of most travel budgets, especially if you’re traveling internationally and overseas. But they don’t have to be.

 Kiwi is my preferred airfare booking site when booking with different connecting carriers.

 16. Look Outside the OTAs for Local Airlines

 Similar to what I mentioned on tip #8 about budget airlines not showing up on all search engines, the same applies to local airlines, especially outside the US and Europe.

-If you’re not satisfied with the airfare prices you’ve found on search engines, head to Wikipedia!
+If you’re unsatisfied with the airfare prices you’ve found on search engines, head to Wikipedia!
 If you know your destination’s airport name or code (i.e., LAX), go to Wikipedia and search for the airport there.

-Wikipedia has a pretty good database of most, if not all the airport in the world and it usually shows all the airlines that fly there, including the obscure/unknown ones, and the destinations covered by those airlines.
+Wikipedia has a pretty good database of most, if not all, airports worldwide.
+It usually shows all the airlines that fly there, including the obscure/unknown ones, and the destinations covered by those airlines.

 Once you see an airline on the list that didn’t appear on a search engine, go straight to their website and check the prices there.

 Alternatively, you can Google the airport and head to their webpage, should they have one.